uglygus/rsync-time-browse/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 <a href="https://github.com/psf/black/blob/main/LICENSE"><img alt="License: MIT" src="https://black.readthedocs.io/en/stable/_static/license.svg"></a>

 Search for changes to specific files within a hardlink based backup.
 There are many programs that create hardlink style backup trees.
-This should work on any that use a 'backup.marker' file to denote the root of a backup tree.
+This should work on any that use a `backup.marker` file to denote the root of a backup tree.
 Probably others with minor tweaks.

-The --links-dir option is particularly useful.
+The `--links-dir` option is particularly useful.

+You can also use wildcards...
+`tmbrowse.py ./latest/foo/*.txt`
+Will report on every text file in folder `foo`.

 Tested with backups made by:
 * [laurent22/rsync-time-backup](https://github.com/laurent22/rsync-time-backup)
 * [eaut/rsync-time-backup](https://github.com/eaut/rsync-time-backup)